garrandall/popular-music-data/tracks/love-s-street-and-fool-s-road-solomon-burke.md

 One more time again

 I ain't gonna leave here
-I'm gonna wait on you, mama...
+I'm gonna wait on you, mama